fionntan/markdown-cv/index.md

 - • [What we talk about when we talk about fair AI](https://medium.com/bbc-news-labs/what-we-talk-about-when-we-talk-about-fair-ai-8c72204f0798) – deep dive in to fairness, transparency and accountability in artificial intelligence
 - • [Sharing models between ‘digital twins’](https://theodi.org/article/sharing-models-between-digital-twins/) – how we need to create standards when sharing machine learning models
 - • [With great personal data comes great anonymity](https://youtu.be/dTlVo8Xim-4) – talk I gave at the Open Data Institute on maintaining trust while anonymising data
+- • [Sharing models for Covid-19: guidance and tools](https://theodi.org/article/sharing-models-for-covid-19-guidance-and-tools/) – Covid-19 topic but on the importance of opening computational models in general and tools to help do this
 - • [Hands-on synthetic data tutorial for programmers](https://github.com/theodi/synthetic-data-tutorial) – part of the Anonymisation project in the Open Data Institute
 - • [A Brief Guide to BBC R&D’s Video Face Recognition](https://medium.com/bbc-news-labs/a-brief-guide-to-bbc-r-ds-video-face-recognition-27f6253c0dc8)